 Not true.
-If the school is oversubscribed with children who have a higher priority than your child, we won't be able to offer this school and will offer a place at an alternative school, which may not be one you would have preferred and may be some distance from your home.
+If the school is oversubscribed with children who have a higher priority than your child, we won't be able to o er this school and will o er a place at an alternative school, which may not be one you would have preferred and may be some distance from your home.
 To give your child the best opportunity of getting a preferred school, we strongly recommend you use all of your four preferences.